Ghost (physics)

-In the terminology of quantum field theory, a ghost, ghost field, ghost particle, or gauge ghost is an unphysical state in a gauge theory.
-Ghosts are necessary to keep gauge invariance in theories where the local fields exceed a number of physical degrees of freedom.
+In quantum field theory, a ghost, ghost field, ghost particle, or gauge ghost refers to an unphysical state in a gauge theory.
+These ghosts are introduced to maintain gauge invariance in theories where the local field components exceeds the number of physical degrees of freedom.
+Ghosts ensure mathematical consistency in gauge theories.

 If a given theory is self-consistent by the introduction of ghosts, these states are labeled "good".
 Good ghosts are virtual particles that are introduced for regularization, like Faddeev–Popov ghosts.
 Otherwise, "bad" ghosts admit undesired non-virtual states in a theory, like Pauli–Villars ghosts that introduce particles with negative kinetic energy.

-An example of the need of ghost fields is the photon, which is usually described by a four component vector potential A_{μ}, even if light has only two allowed polarizations in the vacuum.
-To remove the unphysical degrees of freedom, it is necessary to enforce some restrictions, one way to do this reduction is to introduce some ghost field in the theory.
-While it is not always necessary to add ghosts to quantize the electromagnetic field, ghost fields are strictly needed when dealing with non-Abelian Yang–Mills theory extensions to the Standard Model.
+An example of the need of ghost fields is the photon, which is usually described by a four-component vector potential A_{μ}, even if light has only two allowed polarizations in the vacuum.
+To remove the unphysical degrees of freedom, it is necessary to enforce some restrictions; one way to do this reduction is to introduce some ghost field in the theory.
+While it is not always necessary to add ghosts to quantize the electromagnetic field, ghost fields are strictly needed to consistently and rigorously quantize non-Abelian Yang–Mills theory, such as done with BRST quantization.

 A field with a negative ghost number (the number of ghosts excitations in the field) is called an anti-ghost.

 Good ghosts

+Good ghosts are virtual particles that are introduced to maintain mathematical consistencies in a gauge theory; they often serve as a tool for regularization.

+A popular example is the Faddeev–Popov ghosts, which arise in the quantization of non-abelian gauge theories.
+These ghosts assist in the elimination of unphysical degrees of freedom and preserve gauge invariance.

 Faddeev–Popov ghosts

-Faddeev–Popov ghosts are extraneous anticommuting fields which are introduced to maintain the consistency of the path integral formulation.
-They are named after Ludvig Faddeev and Victor Popov.
+Faddeev–Popov ghosts are extraneous anticommuting fields that are introduced to maintain the consistency of the path integral formulation in non-abelian gauge theories, such as the ones describing strong force.